jst-cyr/xmcloud-unicorn-deployment/README.md

 **The result:** It works.
 (With hacky things) Not supported by Sitecore, could stop working at any time.
 You shouldn’t do it.

-## QUICK START for the Starter Kit
+## QUICK START for the XM Cloud Starter Kit (without using Unicorn serialization or GitHub Actions)

 1. In an ADMIN terminal: